-An alternative strategy, proposed by [6], is to use a better model of CNN feature statistics than the diagonal GMM.
-Instead, this work proposed a Fisher vector based on the mixture of factor analyzers (MFA).
-This has the advantage of accounting for the covariance information of each mixture component, which is modeled through factor analysis.
-Under the MFA model, good results can be achieved with mixtures of few components and Fisher vectors of reduced dimension.
-However, while the MFA-Fisher vector (MFA-FV) currently holds state of art results for scene classification, it is not an integrated model, i.e. it is learned independently of the network.
-This raises all the reservations discussed above.

-In this work, we derive an embedded implementation of the MFA-FV, and use it to design a network architecture, the MFAFVNet, which can be trained in an end to end manner.
-This involves the derivation of a MFA-FV layer that implements a statistically correct version of the MFA-FV, through a combination of network computations and regularization.
+All these methods suffer from two drawbacks.
+First, the model of CNN feature statistics than the diagonal GMM.
+Fisher vector structure is not easy to integrate in a CNN.
+Instead, this work proposed a Fisher vector based on the This is because the Fisher vector is defined with respect mixture of factor analyzers (MFA).
+This has the advantage to the probability distribution of the CNN features, usually of accounting for the covariance information of each mixestimated with a mixture learned by maximum likelihood. ture component, which is modeled through factor analysis.
+The Fisher vector is then a complex expression of the mix-Under the MFA model, good results can be achieved with ture parameters, which changes when these change.
+In result, the Fisher vector cannot be learned by simply back- dimension.
+However, while the MFA-Fisher vector (MFApropagating the output of the scene classifier.
+All methods FV) currently holds state of art results for scene classificaabove avoid this difficulty by using the CNN to extract fea- tion, it is not an integrated model, i.e. it is learned indetures and learning the Fisher vector indepeddently.
+This, pendently of the network.
+This raises all the reservations tion task.
+In result, the transfer between the two tasks relies of the MFA-FV, and use it to design a network architecsolely on the Fisher vector, which is sub-optimal. ture, the MFAFVNet, which can be trained in an end to The second problem is that the Fisher vector is usually end manner.
+This involves the derivation of a MFA-FV learned with respect to a Gaussian mixture model (GMM). layer that implements a statistically correct version of the MFA-FV, through a combination of network computations and regularization.
 The computations replicate those of the MFA-FV, regularization guarantees that all parameters have a statistically valid interpretation.
-When compared to previous embedded implementations, the MFAFVNet relies on a more powerful statistical model, which accounts for covariance information, and a more accurate implementation.
+When compared to prelinear.
+In this case, a large number of diagonal GMM comon a more powerful statistical model, which accounts for covariance information, and a more accurate implementation.
 This results in significant performance gains for scene classification.
 When compared to previous non-embedded models, the MFAFVNet relies on a state of the art model, which is embedded.
-This enables end to end training and better scene classification performance.
-Extensive experiments on the MIT Indoor and SUN datasets show that the MFAFVNet achieves state of the art performance for scene classification.
+This enables end to end training and eling with the diagonal GMM.
+On the contrary, given the better scene classification performance.
+Extensive experihighly non-linear feature transformation implemented by a ments on the MIT Indoor and SUN datasets show that the deep CNN, this is unlikely.
+Hence, a Fisher vector based MFAFVNet achieves state of the art performance for scene